COG-UK/phylo-reports/UK_full_report/regional_reports/report_OXON.md

+# Lineages report for OXON

-This report gives summaries of UK specific lineages sequenced by OXON for week 2020-05-29.
+This report gives summaries of UK specific lineages sequenced by OXON for week 2020-06-05.
 There are time lags due to batching, curation and analysis, the most recently sampled sequence is 2020-04-14.
 The analysis (eg time since last sample) is therefore undertaken from this date.
 <br/>
 363 sequences in the UK from the sequencing centre OXON have been included in this analysis.